 The designer then finishes the drawings once the budget is approved.
 This avoids both parties going back and forth as regards coming up with the plan.
 In a situation where the plan has to be redrawn, they can be done at half the price an architect will charge.

 When using a designer it is important to note that their education and skill are not necessarily guaranteed by the state.
 As a consequence, they are not usually insured against their mistakes, in other words, you are liable for the errors they make.

 There’s also a misconception that architects generally charge higher than designers.
 This is a wrong assumption.
-While smaller projects are better suited for designers, pricing actually varies on much more factors.
+While smaller projects are better suited for designers, pricing actually varies on many more factors.
 The decision is ultimately left to you and you alone.

-Contractors can also be a good source of architect or designers.
+Contractors can also be a good source of architects or designers.
 They are inclined to recommend a qualified person since they are the ones to build what is being drawn- they will definitely avoid unqualified people or people they’ve had a conflict of interest in time past.

 In addition to architects and designers there exists a long list of design professionals that are better suited for streamlined projects.
 Some of them include:

 - Certified bath designers (CBD)